Minho-iNCSL/KalmanFilter/Least Square Estimation/Estimation Constant/README.md

 ![result](https://user-images.githubusercontent.com/60316325/231324630-42d665cf-a99a-4f1c-bf53-585f61958499.PNG)

-As you can see from the results, the results are the same as average or mean.
+As you can see from the results, **the results are the same as average or mean**.
 This can be seen from the following formula

 $$ y_1 = x + v_1 $$